jlacar/jlacar.github.io/refactoring/_posts/2023-12-29-refactoring-heuristics.md

 Renaming is usually safe as long as you're using an IDE that can automatically find and replace all references to the thing you're renaming.
 If you're renaming manually, make sure you know the scope of the name.
 The bigger the scope, the riskier it is to rename manually.
 This is why I like to interpret Rule #4 as "small" rather than "fewest".
 A local variable with limited scope is much safer and easier to rename manually than a global variable that is referenced in many places in the code, and possibly even outside the immediate codebase.

 Tests provide a safety net for refactoring.
-If the change you make breaks something, one or more tests should fail to warn you about it.
+If the change you make breaks something, one or more tests should fail, as a warning that something went wrong.
 You can then revert the change and try something else.
 It's all about getting fast feedback about anything you do.

 ## Second, gain clarity and understanding.